LiteObject/llamaindex-mcp-server/README.md

 1. **Container fails to start:**
    - Check Docker is running
    - Verify the image was built successfully
-   - Check container logs: `docker logs llamaindex-mcp-server`
+   - Check container logs: `docker logs mcp-server`

 2. **VS Code doesn't recognize the MCP server:**
    - Ensure the configuration is in the correct settings.json